Kmeakin/walrus-report/src/20-reference.md

 `loop` expression with no `breaks` inside it will never terminate, and so has type `Never`: such a loop will never produce any value.
-Similarly, the builtin function `exit` returns `Never`: once the `exit` function is called, the process executing the program exits, and so the enclosing context will never recieve a value.
-Constrast this with the type given to `std::exit`^[https://en.cppreference.com/w/cpp/utility/program/exit] by C++11:
+Similarly, the builtin function `exit` returns `Never`: once the `exit` function is called, the process executing the program exits, and so the enclosing context will never receive a value.
+Contrast this with the type given to `std::exit`^[https://en.cppreference.com/w/cpp/utility/program/exit] by C++11:
 `void exit(int)`.
 This type signature is less accurate than that of Walrus's `exit` - it implies that `std::exit` will eventually return.
 The